redux-observable/redux-observable/README.md

 # Sponsors

 > No Platinum, Gold, or Silver sponsors yet.
-[Become one and your name or logo will be here!](https://www.patreon.com/jayphelps)
+[Become one and your name or logo will be here!](https://www.patreon.com/jayphelps) Help keep Open Source sustainable.

 ## Install